pab1it0/pab1it0/README.md

 ## Heya 👋

 ### <div align="center">I'm Pavel, full-stack developer turned DevOps, helping tech companies architecting their web platform in the cloud and building automation in their operations to set them up for success.
-I  geeks out on Terraform, AWS and cyber-security</div>
+I  geek out on Terraform, AWS and cyber-security</div>

 - 🌱 I’m currently learning Chess